 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Jun 20, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated May 30, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 In this article

 - What hotels can you book with Marriott points?

 - How many points does a free night cost?